Jim D. Cudaback

-Jim D. Cudaback (born 1938) is a politician from the U.S. state of Nebraska.
-From 1991 to 2007, he represented the 36th District in the Nebraska Legislature.
+Jim D. Cudaback (born 1938) is a Republican politician from Nebraska who served as a member of the Nebraska Legislature from the 36th district from 1991 to 2007.

-Cudaback was born on April 12, 1938, in Riverdale, Nebraska, and graduated from Riverdale High School.
-He also attended Kearney State College, Lincoln School of Commerce, and U.S. Air Force schools.
-After that, he served in the U.S. Air Force.
+Cudaback was born in Riverdale, Nebraska, and graduated from Riverdale High School, later attending Kearney State College and the Lincoln School of Commerce.
+He served in the United States Air Force from 1957 to 1961.
+Cudabeck was elected to the Riverdale Village Board and the Buffalo County Board of Supervisors.